Pet Food & Basic Care

 Low income Atlanta area persons who are:

 To be considered as low income for this program, income must be less than $30,000 per year.
-There is an annual $20 enrollment fee for each pet, with a limit of two pets per client.
-All pets must be at least 12 months old and spayed/neutered.
+There is an annual $25 enrollment fee for each cat, or $30 for each dog, with a limit of two pets per client.
+All pets must be at least 12 months old.
 You must provide proof of total income, including any disability award.
 If a client cares for dependents in the household, they must be claimed on your most recent tax documents and we will consider adjusting the income level on a case-by-case basis.
 Applicants must be located in the Atlanta Region which includes: Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry and Rockdale counties, and the city of Atlanta.

-How to Qualify for Free Pet Food & Basic Care:
+How to Qualify for Pet Food & Basic Care:

 These are the items that must be provided in order to process your application:

-- Income Documentation: Social Security award letter, disability award letter, recent bank statement, a copy of your most recent tax documents (only if claiming dependents in consideration for an adjusted income level).
+• Income Documentation: Social Security award letter, disability award letter, a copy of your most recent tax documents (only if claiming dependents in consideration for an adjusted income level).